1. Download the Packages

 Find the license Id field at the top of this configuration file and enter your license Id.
 You can find your License Id by logging into your account at https://account.cleanspeak.com/account/.

-Find the default database JDBC URL, username and password values, verify this information is correct.
-The default JDBC URL is configured for MySQL, if you’re using PostgreSQL you’ll need to update the URL.
-See the database.url property documentation in Configuration Reference for more information.
+Find the default database JDBC URL, username, and password values, and verify this information is correct.
+The default JDBC URL is configured for MySQL.
+If you’re using PostgreSQL, you’ll need to update the URL.
+See the database URL property documentation in the Configuration Reference for more information.

 database.url=jdbc:mysql://localhost:3306/cleanspeak database.username=cleanspeak database.password=cleanspeak

-CleanSpeak WebService should now be configured, the database should be created and everything should be ready to run.
-You can start CleanSpeak WebService using the instructions in the Start CleanSpeak WebService section above.
+CleanSpeak Management Interface should now be configured, the database should be created, and everything should be ready to run.
+You can start CleanSpeak Management Interface using the instructions in the Start CleanSpeak Management Interface section above.